West Virginia Sales Tax Calculator 2026

 How does this tool handle West Virginia use tax

-Use-tax mode applies the same 6.00% state base plus the selected municipal add-on profile when tax was not properly collected at checkout.
+Use-tax mode applies the same 6.00% state base plus the selected municipal add-on profile when tax was not properly collected at checkout, and it can model the official credit for sales tax lawfully paid to another state.

 Compare West Virginia sales tax with nearby states